 We invite you to read more about the unique history of the Heritage Farm, its programs and ongoing projects that are part of the WSU Clark County Extension Office.

 The WSU Extension Clark County Heritage and Experimental Orchard was established at Heritage Farm in 2005 and is a repository of heritage trees, experimental stock and native plants throughout the region.
 The cuttings for the heritage trees were taken from area pioneer homesteads.
-The Heritage Orchard welcomes visitors to take a self-guided tour.
 To learn more about the plantings and the concept and heritage of the orchard please use the Heritage Orchard link.